 Can an insurance company exclude a driver from my policy?

 The law permits an insurance company to issue a policy with a driver exclusion.
 The law also allows the company to issue a policy with minimum limits of coverage for a specified driver while maintaining higher limits for all other drivers.
 A company is not required to exclude a driver but may do so according to its underwriting program.

 How can a company charge more premium than the agent quoted me?

-As described earlier, there are many different factors involved in rating a policy.
-The agent's quote is an estimate based on information you provide.
-The actual premium is determined by the company after reviewing all the information including Motor Vehicle Reports, insurance credit scores and claims reports.
+As described earlier, many different factors are involved in rating a policy.
+The agent's quote is an estimate based on the information you provide.
+The actual premium is determined by the company after reviewing all the information including Motor Vehicle Reports, insurance credit scores, and claims reports.
 When shopping, it is important that all questions are answered truthfully and completely, including any traffic tickets or accidents.
 The wrong information may result in an incorrect price quotation and/or rejection of your coverage.
 Remember, the actual premium may be more or less than the quoted estimate.

 Why does the insurance company need my Social Security number?

 Similar to other financial services providers like banks and credit unions, an insurance company uses your personal information for a variety of purposes including verification and record keeping.
 Just like financial service providers, the insurance company and insurance agents are bound by state and federal privacy laws and may not release your personal information to others without your permission except as allowed by law.

 Traditional ride-sharing, also known as carpooling, is covered by most personal auto policies (PAPs).
 But transporting passengers for a fee that exceeds the simple sharing of expenses is excluded in most PAPs.
 The coverage issues associated with transporting passengers in personal vehicles for a profit are the focus of this guidance regarding ride-hailing services also knowns as transportation network companies (TNCs).